Provisions of Oxford: Background

 Henry III became king in 1216 when he was still a child, so a regency government was appointed.
 William Marshal, 1st Earl of Pembroke and hereditary Lord Marshal, was given the title rector regis et regni (Latin for "governor of the king and of the kingdom") until his death in 1219.
 The regency ended in 1223 when the king was declared of age.
 After the death of Marshal, the government was led by a succession of chief ministers, first Hubert de Burgh (1219–1232) and then Peter des Roches (1232–1234).
 Both of these ministers alienated the baronage by their accumulation of power and wealth for themselves and their families, ultimately leading to their removal from power.

 Appointing ministers was traditionally a royal prerogative, but a precedent had been established by Henry's regency government of seeking the consent of Parliament.
 With their links to the magnates and established traditions and procedures, the great offices had functioned as a check on royal power.
 Under Roches, the Crown adopted a policy of subordinating the great offices (justiciar, chancellor, treasurer) to the offices of the royal household (chamberlain, keeper of the Wardrobe).
 The chief justiciarship lost most of its powers and was reduced to supervising the judiciary.
 The office was left vacant after Stephen de Segrave was dismissed in 1234.
 In 1238, the Lord Chancellor Ralph Neville was deprived of the great seal, which was entrusted to Wardrobe clerks.
 After Neville's death, the seal was entrusted to keepers and the chancellorship remained vacant.
 With the great seal in Henry's custody, "the king was relieved of all constraint save such as the more elastic methods of his domestic clerks might impose".

-After 1240, the king's closest counselors were foreigners—Queen Eleonor's Savoyard relatives and Henry's Lusignan half-brothers.
+After 1240, the king's closest counselors were foreigners—Queen Eleanor's Savoyard relatives and Henry's Lusignan half-brothers.
 Among the barons, an opposition party formed to oppose a royal government controlled by foreigners.
 There was also opposition to the King's demands for taxation to pay off his debts and to the so-called Sicilian business, Henry's unrealistic plans to conquer the Kingdom of Sicily for his second son, Edmund Crouchback.